abinit/abipy/README.rst

 ---------------------

 The developmental version is at the abipy's `Github repo <https://github.com/gmatteo/abipy>`_.
-The developmental version is likely to be more unstable, but may contain new features.
-The Github version include test files as well for complete unit testing.
+The Github version include test files for complete unit testing.
 After cloning the source, you can type::

     python setup.py install